mworion/MountWizzard4/doc/features.rst

 -   For the core devices there is native ASCOM support (Windows platform only).
-    Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit python environment.
+    Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MountWizzard4 could also be installed in 32bit or 64 bit python environment.
 They could be not be mixed!
-32bit python supports only 32bit drivers and vice versa .
+32bit python supports only 32bit drivers and vice versa.
 Normally this should not be an issue...

 -   In addition an internet connection is used for some services which might be very helpful.

 It is recommended to use mount firmware 3.x or later as some of the functions don't work with older firmware versions.
 It should not be a problem using older versions.
 A HW pre2012 might also have some issues.
-MW4 supports also older firmwares from 2.x onwards, but with limited features and untested.
+MountWizzard4 supports also older firmwares from 2.x onwards, but with limited features and untested.

 It is recommended to use mount firmware 2.16 or later as some of the functions don't work with older firmware versions.

-Here is an overview of the functionality available in MW4:
+Here is an overview of the functionality available in MountWizzard4:

 - Many settings and features of the mount can be shown and changed.
 - Control movement of the mount as well as tracking speeds.